Fridish/Charging-Stations/CONTRIBUTING.md

 ## Directions for Contributing to this repo:

 ### 1. Create or claim an issue.
 Before you do any coding, please claim an issue.
-To claim an issue, ask to be assigned an existing issue, or create an issue of your own.
+To claim an issue, ask to be assigned an existing issue, or create an issue of your own and wait for the issue to be approved and assigned to you.
 Pull requests that does not have a corresponding issue will not be merged.
 If you are working on multiple issues, please create a separate pull request for each feature to make code review easier.
 Single pull requests that include multiple issues will generally not be merged.

-If you have an idea of a change or improvement, feel free to create an issue.
+If you have an idea of a change or improvement, feel free to create an issue, and wait for the issue to be approved.

 These are the steps to create an issue to be assigned to:

 1. Check that your issue doesn't already exist.
+Make sure it properly explains the feature/bug/etc.
-3. If your issue is complex, consider breaking it into multiple smaller issues.
+2. If your issue is complex, consider breaking it into multiple smaller issues.
-4. Ask to be assigned your issue in the discussion.
+3. Ask to be assigned your issue in the discussion.
+Do not start working on an issue before you get the approval.

 ### 2. Fork the repo and create a branch
 #### Make Your Own Copy of the Repository Code To Work On: